-There is some evidence in the findings of the 2021 Tax Survey that public sentiment towards government debt, taxation and spending has shifted in recognition that more government intervention is needed to restore household incomes and living standards.
+There is some evidence in the findings of the 2021 and 2022 Tax Surveys that public sentiment towards government debt, taxation and spending has shifted in recognition that more government intervention is needed to restore household incomes and living standards.

-After years in which the Survey revealed a consistent disconnect between respondents' desire for more and better public services and their willingness to either contribute more in tax or support government borrowing to fund such investment, we may be witnessing a gradual alignment of public views towards taxation and transfer payments.
+After years in which the Survey revealed a consistent disconnect between respondents' desire for more and better public services and their willingness to either contribute more in tax, or support government borrowing to fund such investment, we may be witnessing a gradual alignment of public views towards taxation and transfer payments.

-In the wake of COVID and the biggest economic shock in a century, responses to the August 2020 and the 2021 Tax Surveys suggest that public understanding of the choices made by government around revenue collection and public investment, and of the nature of public debt compared to private debt, is growing.
+In the wake of COVID-19 and the biggest economic shock in a century, responses to the 2021 and 2022 Tax Surveys suggest that public understanding of the choices made by government around revenue collection and public investment, and of the nature of public debt compared to private debt, is growing.